jreusser/aural-player/NewREADME.md

 ## Overview

 Aural Player is an audio player for macOS.
 It aims to bring that nostalgic Winamp experience to macOS, emphasizing simplicity and ease of use.
+The new 4.0 version brings with it enhanced usability, better aesthetics, and new ways to browse, search, and organize your music collection.

 Aural can do a lot, but at its core, it's about drag-drop-and-play.
 In this online streaming age, if you still have a bunch of audio files collecting dust on your hard drive  ... then this app is for you!

-The new 4.0 version brings with it enhanced usability, better aesthetics, and a new full-fledged library and file system browser to browse, search, and organize your music collection.
+Check out the rich new library and file system browser.
+With far-reaching audio formats support, you can throw almost anything at Aural and it will probably be able to play it :)

+If you're an audiophile who needs each track to sound a certain way, you'll appreciate the built-in effects and AU plugin support.
+Aural also remembers your sound settings per track!

+Make the app uniquely yours by trying its several fun theming options!

 ## Key features